-Witness Breece also described how the combination of the five factors of its "best cost" policy affects the Company's gas supply and capacity contracts under its best cost policy.
+Witness Breece also described how the interrelationship of the five factors of its "best cost" policy affects the Company's construction of its gas supply and capacity portfolio under its best cost policy.
 The long-term contracts, supplemented by long-term peaking services and storage, generally are aligned with the firm market; the short-term spot gas generally serves the interruptible market.
-In order to weigh and consider the five factors, the Company stays informed about all aspects of the natural gas industry by intervening in all major Federal Energy Regulatory Commission proceedings involving its pipeline transporters, maintaining constant contact with existing and potential suppliers, monitoring gas prices on a real-time basis, subscribing to industry literature, following supply and demand developments, and attending industry seminars.
-Witness Breece further testified that the Company did not implement any changes in its "best cost" gas purchasing policies or practices during the review period.
-Witnesses Patton and Breece also indicated that during the past year the Company has taken several additional steps to manage its costs, including, actively participating in proceedings at the FERC and other regulatory agencies that could reasonably be expected to affect the Company's rates and services, promoting more efficient peak day use of its system, and utilizing the flexibility within its existing supply, transportation and storage contracts to purchase and dispatch gas, release transportation and storage capacity, and initiate secondary marketing sales in the most cost effective manner.
-Witness Breece testified that the Company is active in proceedings at the FERC not only with respect to the level of pipeline charges under these contracts, but also the tariff terms and conditions that apply to these pipeline services.
-Witness Patton included a current summary of the interstate natural gas pipeline proceedings in which Piedmont is a party before the FERC in Exhibit(JCP-6) - Piedmont's FERC Filing Activity.
+In order to weigh and consider the five factors, the Company stays abreast of current issues facing the natural gas industry by intervening in all major Federal Energy Regulatory Commission proceedings involving its pipeline transporters, maintaining constant contact with existing and potential suppliers, monitoring gas prices on a real-time basis, subscribing to industry literature, following supply and demand developments, and attending industry seminars.
+Witness Breece further testified that the Company did not make any changes in its best cost gas purchasing policies or practices during the review period.
+Witnesses Patton and Breece also indicated that during the past year the Company has taken several additional steps to manage its costs, including, actively participating in proceedings at the FERC and other regulatory agencies that could reasonably be expected to affect the Company's rates and services, promoting more efficient peak day use of its system, and utilizing the flexibility within its existing supply and capacity contracts to purchase and dispatch gas, and release capacity in the most cost effective manner.